whyboris/utilitarianism.net/content/en/02-types-of-utilitarianism.md

 On this view, there is no fundamental, sharp distinction between ‘right’ and ‘wrong’ actions, just a continuous scale from morally better to worse.[^17]

 Philosophers have traditionally conceived of maximizing, satisficing, and scalar utilitarianism as competing views.
-But more recently, it has been suggested that utilitarians could fruitfully accept all three, by constructing _multiple_ different senses of ‘should’ or ‘right’.[^18] According to this pluralist account, (i) maximizers are correct to hold that Sophie _ideally_ should save all 1,000 people; (ii) satisficers may be correct to hold that saving 999 is _minimally acceptable_ in a way that saving no-one is not; and (iii) scalar utilitarians are correct to hold that it’s ultimately a matter of degree, and that the gain from saving 999 rather than zero dwarfs the gain from saving 1,000 rather than 999.
+But more recently, one of the authors (Chappell) has argued that utilitarians could fruitfully accept all three, by constructing _multiple_ different senses of ‘should’ or ‘right’.[^18] On Chappell's "deontic pluralism" view, (i) maximizers are correct to hold that Sophie _ideally_ should save all 1,000 people; (ii) satisficers may be correct to hold that saving 999 is _minimally acceptable_ in a way that saving no-one is not; and (iii) scalar utilitarians are correct to hold that it’s ultimately a matter of degree, and that the gain from saving 999 rather than zero dwarfs the gain from saving 1,000 rather than 999.

 ### Expectational Utilitarianism Versus Objective Utilitarianism